1.1 Product Feed Introduction

 unisex

-Age group [age_group] The age group attribute displays the demographic that your product is designed for.
+age_group The demographic that your product is designed for.
 Correctly distinguishing between adults’ and kids’ products is important.
 A kids’ product that is mistakenly marked as for adults might lead to inaccurate size recommendations for the product in question and might pollute our machine learning data, skewing recommendations for other products.

-Display size [display_size] The localized size attribute describes the localized size string that is displayed to shoppers on the product detail page.
-We recommend adding the sizing system in the size strings on the PDP and in the product feed, e.g. UK 10 rather than just 10, to reduce confusion for your shoppers.
+size The localized size string that is displayed to shoppers on the product detail page.
+We recommend adding the size system in the size strings on the PDP and in the product feed, e.g. UK 10 rather than just 10, to reduce confusion for your shoppers.

 32